Logo Usage Guidelines

 Logos are available on Sharepoint.

-See File Formats below for help on choosing the appropriate format for specific print and
+See File Formats below for help on choosing the appropriate format for specific print and online applications.

 Clear Space and Minimum Size Requirements